tangentsoft/pidp8i/doc/cc8-manual.md

 LIBC uses zero page memory locations 147₈ through the end of the page.
 Functions which use the autoincrement locations 10₈ through 17₈ are so-documented above.

+<a id="asm"></a>
+## Inline Assembly Code

+The [cross-compiler](#cross) — and not the [native compiler!](#os8pp) —
+allows [SABR][sabr] assembly code between `#asm` and `#endasm` markers in the C source code:

+    #asm
+        TAD (42      / add 42 to AC
+    #endasm

+Such code is copied literally from the input C source file into the compiler’s SABR output file, so it must be written with that context in mind.

+### <a id="calling"></a>The CC8 Calling Convention

+You can write whole functions in inline assembly, though for simplicity, we recommend that you write the function wrapper in C syntax, with the body in assembly:

+    add48(a)
+    int a
+    {
+        a;          /* load 'a' into AC; explained below */
+    #asm
+        TAD (48
+    #endasm
+    }

+Doing it this way saves you from having to understand the way the CC8 software stack works, which we’ve chosen not to document here yet, apart from [its approximate location in core memory](#memory).
+All you need to know is that parameters are passed on the stack and *somehow* extracted when they’re referenced in C code.

+CC8 returns values from functions in AC, so our example does not require an explicit “`return`” statement: we’ve arranged for our intended return value to be in AC at the end of the function body, so the implicit return does what we want here.

+The above snippet therefore declares a function `add48` taking a single parameter “`a`” and returning `a+48`.

+Keep in mind when reading such code that CC8 is [essentially typeless](#typeless): it’s tempting to think of the above code as taking an integer and returning an integer, but you can equally correctly think of it as taking a character and returning a character.
+Indeed, that function will take a value in the range 0 thru 9 and return the equivalent ASCII digit!
+CC8’s typeless nature mates well with K&R C’s indifference toward return type declaration.

+### Equivalence to Statements

+A block of inline assembly functions as single statement in the C program, from a syntactic point of view.
+Consider the implementation of the Standard C function `puts` from the CC8 LIBC:

+    puts(p)
+    char *p;
+        {
+            while (*p++)
+    #asm
+            TLS
+    XC1,    TSF
+            JMP XC1
+    #endasm
+        }

+Notice that there is no opening curly brace on the `while` loop: when the `TSF` opcode causes the `JMP` instruction to be skipped — meaning the console terminal is ready for another output character — control goes back to the top of the `while` loop.
+That is, these three instructions behave as if they were a single C statement and thus constitute the whole body of the `while` loop.

+### Optimization

+There are several clever optimizations in the examples above that you might want to use in your own programs:

+*   In the `add42` example the line “`a;`” means “load `a` into AC”.
+In a Standard C compiler, this would be considered use of a variable in `void` context and thus be optimized out, but K&R C has no such notion, so it has this nonstandard meaning in CC8.
+This technique is used quite a lot in our [LIBC](#libref), so you can be sure the behavior won’t be going away.

+*   Knowing that functions return their value in AC, you can call another C function from the middle of a block of assembly code but never store its return value explicitly: just use its return value directly from AC.

+*   In the `puts` example, the statement `*p++` implicitly stores the value at the core memory location referred to by `p` in AC, so we can use it within the assembly body of that loop without ever explicitly referring to `p`.

+It is worth reading the SABR output from the compiler to discover tricks such as these.

+Beware that CC8 isn’t a particularly smart compiler.
+It will not even try to pull of many of the automatic tricks you’d expect from a modern C compiler.
+The bulk of the CC8 optimizer’s code is located in its user’s brain, at the moment.

+### Library Linkage and Varargs

+CC8 has some non-standard features to enable the interface between the main program and the C library.
+This constitutes a compile time linkage system to allow for standard and vararg functions to be called in the library.

+**TODO:** Explain this.

 ## Conclusion